timholds/font-familiarity/README.md

             nn.Linear(self.flatten_dim, 1024),

-# Inference
-Our goal is to find which fonts are most similar to the unknown input font, so we need to have some idea of what all the *known* fonts look like in feature space and return the closest ones.

-To find that, we can take the trained model and for each class, average the output embedding over all the training examples to give us a prototype average for each class.

-For each font class (out of the ~700 fonts), we're:
-- Taking all images of that font (1000 images per class in this case)
-- Running each through the model to get its 1024-dimensional feature vector
-- Computing the average of all these vectors for that class

-So if Font_A with n images, we get one 1024-dim vector representing the "average characteristics" of Font_A

 -TODO some explaining about high dimensional representations where all the datapoints are super far from each other so being close in one dimension ends up being close in